 - 1. All full-time students are to include one General Biblical Studies course each semester until degree requirements have been satisfied. - 2.
 First-year students enrolled are to include GES 1122 in their first semester schedule. - 3.
-First-year students are to enroll in activity physical education courses each of their first two semesters at SAGU.
+First-year students are to enroll in activity physical education courses each of their first two semesters at Nelson University.
 Exceptions will be granted only with approval of the College Dean. - 4.
-All Criminal Justice majors must complete one hour of academic credit in First Aid and pass American Red Cross certification in First Aid and Adult CPR.
+All Criminal Justice majors must pass American Red Cross certification in First Aid and Adult CPR.